rknLA/yard-rest-plugin/README.markdown

 - @topic topic.
 Specifies the topic to categorise a **class** (not a method) under.

-- @required_argument [type] name description.
+- @argument [type] name description.
 Specifies an argument that must be passed to the service.
 You can specify as many of these as you need.

 - @optional_argument [type] name description.
 Specifies an optional argument that may be passed to the service.
 You can specify as